Talamantez/cats-cradle/README.md

-# Cat's Cradle - String Theory Dashboard
+# Cat's Cradle - String Theory Explorer

 Cat's Cradle is a web application that provides a dashboard for visualizing and interacting with a string theory simulation.
 Users can view the current state of the system, update various parameters, and observe the changes in the mass spectrum.